 "Amiens Cathedral, in the heart of Picardy, is one of the largest 'classic' Gothic churches of the 13th century.
 It is notable for the coherence of its plan, the beauty of its three-tier interior elevation and the particularly fine display of sculptures on the principal facade and in the south transept." -http://whc.unesco.org

-Thank you so much Lena for sending me a UNESCO card!
+Thank you so much Laure for helping me out with my UNESCO cards collection! =)

 Top view of this gigantic Church!
 Thank you so much, Jean Pierre for this amazing postcard!

 "Situated in the Rhone valley, the ancient theatre of Orange, with its 103-m-long facade, is one of the best preserved of all the great Roman theatres.
 Built between A.D.
 10 and 25, the Roman arch is one of the most beautiful and interesting surviving examples of a provincial triumphal arch from the reign of Augustus.
 It is decorated with low reliefs commemorating the establishment of the Pax Romana." -http://whc.unesco.org